Form and Function in Accenting Your Cabin

 Now let's talk about aftermarket seats and seat covers.
 First thing to consider is the material you want for the covers.
 Leather will be easy to clean as it is water-proof and quite resistant to minor scratches and damages; but in the summer, it's a material that can get quite hot.
 Cotton on the other hand, let's your seats breathe for a cooler ride; but being made from soft, absorbent materials, it can be a hassle to clean up.
 Or you can go all out and replace your drivers seat with one that's specially made for comfort, making those long drives a lot easier by letting you sit in the best possible posture for optimum driving.

 Going a little off topic for just a moment...
-So I have been searching for an accomplished campground on the Cabot Trail today and I came across this amazing site http://baddeckcabottrailcampground.com.
+So I have been searching for a good mma gear shop today and I came across this amazing site http://physicalsuccess.com.
 They seem to know what they are doing however I wanted to find out what you all think?
 It's always great to get a second opinion.
 Let me know how you feel in the comments area.

 See, if you're thinking about accenting the inside of your cabin, you have to go beyond looks and think about function.
 Think about the accessories effects on your car in the long run.
 How will it affect you?
 How will it affect your driving?
 Is the accessory really necessary?
 Remember that aftermarket accents, even if they're just for the interior of your cabin, do cost money, money you might need for other more important car maintenance issues.
 Plus, whatever you put in your car can and will affect it's resell-value.
 So before you go all out and pimp-your-ride, sit down.
 Take a minute to decide what you need and want for a better driving experience.